9/19/24

 IBVA Showcase

 11th-grade IB Visual Arts cohort made these a long time back, but I wasn't allowed to publish these until now (IB rules).
-Students' only constraint was that they painted using a limited palette, which they selected from a bank of 20 paintings.
+Students' only constraint was that they had to choose a limited palette.

 11/5/21